key4hep/k4geo/FCCee/CLD/compact/README.md

 CLD_o3_v01
 ----------

-CLD option 3 includes ARC detector for PID
+This model is based on CLD_o2_v05.
+The tracker size is reduced to accomodate the ARC detector for PID.